fastos/fastsocket/demo/README.md

 The demo server has two working modes: server mode and proxy mode.
 * **Server Mode**: The server will respond with a HTTP 200 OK once it receives anything.
-* **Proxy Mode**: When the server receive something, it forwards that to a backend server.
+* **Proxy Mode**: When the server receives something, it forwards that to a backend server.
 And the server delivers the reponse from the backend server back to the client.

-As you can see, It is a simple and stupid TCP server which knows little about HTTP protocol.
-Please make sure message will not take more than one packet to transmit, including the request from client and the response from the backend server.
+As you can see, It is a simple and stupid TCP server.
+Please make sure that each message, including the request from client and the response from the backend server, only takes one packet.
 Otherwise, the demo server will get confused.

 ## BUILD ##